jminjares4/MSP432-Example-Codes/Hello World/README.md

     ~~~
 - Binary AND Operator
     ~~~c
-    // Bit AN is use with an single & uint8_t x = 1;
+    // Bit AND is use with an single & uint8_t x = 1;
     uint8_t y = 3;